palera1n/palera1n/COMMONISSUES.md

 Make sure to use a USB-A cable, and enter recovery mode first before entering DFU (you can use `./palera1n.sh dfuhelper` for this - use `sudo` if on Linux).

 ## How to fix RocketBootstrap
+If you have Ryan Petrich's RocketBootstrap installed on iOS 15 or above, it may cause nearly every app to crash or even respring loops, especially when Cephei is also installed.
+To fix this, follow the steps below.

 1. Uninstall any existing version of RocketBootstrap you have installed
 2. Remove the Odyssey repo if you have it
 3. Install RocketBootstrap from [this repo](https://rpetri.ch/repo).